stephanrauh/angularPrime/README.md

 ```

 ### AngularPrime Directives
-  AngularPrime has amny directives for his widgets.
+  AngularPrime has many directives for his widgets.
 See the [demo](http://angularprime.appspot.com) for the basic usage.